paranext/paranext-extension-sneeze-board/README.md

 ## Vite Build Explanation

-This extension template is built by Vite in two steps: a WebView transpilation step and a packaging step:
+This extension sneeze-board is built by Vite in two steps: a WebView transpilation step and a packaging step:

 ## Build 1: TypeScript WebView transpilation